Picture of the stomach

 Cramps with diarrhoea: This is often caused by a viral or bacterial infection of the stomach and bowel.
 A common cause is norovirus.
 Your immune system usually fights this off in a few days.

 Gastritis: Inflammation of the stomach, which often causes nausea, pain or both.
-Gastritis can be caused by alcohol, certain medicines, H. pylori infection or other factors.
+Gastritis can be caused by alcohol, certain drugs, H. pylori infection or other factors.

 Gastroesophageal reflux: Stomach contents, including acid, can travel back up into the oesophagus.
 There may be no symptoms, or reflux may cause heartburn or coughing.